jrladd/CIS115/_pages/schedule.md

 Ceruzzi, Paul E. *Computing: A Concise History*.
 MIT Press, 2012.
 Postman, Neil. *Technopoly: The Surrender of Culture to Technology*.
 New York: Vintage, 1992.
-Sloan, Robin. *Mr. Penumbra's 24-Hour Bookstore".
+Sloan, Robin. *Mr. Penumbra's 24-Hour Bookstore*.
 New York: Picador, 2013.

 Additional readings linked below or available on Sakai.